harel-coffee/hyperimp-auto/experiment_1/README.md

 At this point only "svm" and "random_forest" are supported.
 The search space is defined in the file [search_space.py](hyperimp/study/search_space.py).
 The training timeout time of a single experiment is 40 minutes.

 ## Retrieve log data
-If, for some reason, runs could not be uploaded to OpenML, the predictions.csv, run.xml, and parameters.pickle files can be retrieved by running `docker cp $CONTAINERNAME:/root/results ./experiments`.
+If, for some reason, runs could not be uploaded to OpenML, the predictions.csv, run.xml, and parameters.pickle files can be retrieved by running `docker cp $CONTAINERNAME:/root/results ./experiments` (i.e. they will be put in the folder /experiments).

 ## Run experiment on Azure
 To run the experiment on Azure, you can use docker-machine in the shell.